elix/elix-react/README.md

 This repository provides React components wrapping each of the web components in the [Elix library](https://component.kitchen/elix).

+_Note: We are currently evaluating whether the Elix project should officially maintain these React versions of the Elix components on an ongoing basis as a supported aspect of the Elix project.
+If this would be interesting to you, please let us know via a tweet to [@ElixElements](https://twitter.com/ElixElements)._

 ## Instantiating Elix components in JSX